pollyweb-org/pollyweb-docs/4 ⚙️ Solution/40 👥 Domains/44 📜 Manifests/02 👂👥 Listener helper.md

 1. **What is contained in a Manifest-changed event?**

     An event from a domain comes inside an [envelope](<../41 📨 Comms/01 📨 Domain Message.md>) containing:
-    - the CRUD change (e.g., CREATE, UPDATE, DELETE, RESET)
+    - the change (e.g., CREATED, UPDATED, DELETED, RESEATED)
     - the path changed (e.g., `/Code/SSR/MEAL`)
     - the content of the Manifest that changed, if not deleted
     - the size of the content in bytes (e.g., `256`)

     ---

-1. **What is the syntax of the path in the Manifest-changed event?**
+2. **What is the syntax of the path in the Manifest-changed event?**

     Paths allowed in Manifest-changed events are:
     * `Identity`, encompassing the Identity object of a Manifest;